KiMau013/CoppeliaSim-Rescue-Bot/README.md

 This is a disaster-relief robot using the Coppelia Robotics virtual robot software.
-The full scene is not included, just the BubbleRob robot tools and commands.
+The full scene is not included, just the BubbleRob robot tools and commands (LUA).

 This robot searches a building that is on fire for anyone still inside.
 It will navigate around furniture and debris until it locates a "person" within.
 While this robot does not rescue them itself, it does provide an alternate view of the situation without putting the lives of others in danger.